roman1117459II/roman1117459II/README.md

 - 📫 How to reach me Facebook, Linkedin or Twitter

 Updated Task-
-1) FUNCTION from module 5.5 phitron and Dom Manipulation
+1) tommorow finish module of phitron (9-11)
-2) w3school  for clear concept
-3) start new project in real life real something
-4) start blogging for side hustle
+2) css all with html do some task and push it to github (before 5 pm)

 <!---
 roman1117459II/roman1117459II is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.